 As reported in Vancouver’s Westender, “Stimson brought together a dynamic group of indigenous artists, including George Littlechild, John Powell, Dayna Danger and Vanessa Dion Fletcher, who look to explore the two-spirit identity.
 In other words, art that examines gender, spirit and sexual orientation beyond the binaries of black and white, male or female.”

-The Two-Spirit Journal caught with the talented Dayna Danger, an emerging Two-Spirit, Queer, Metis/Ojibway/Polish artist raised in Winnipeg, MB.
+The Two-Spirit Journal caught up with the talented Dayna Danger, an emerging Two-Spirit, Queer, Metis/Ojibway/Polish artist raised in Winnipeg, MB.
 Below is a recording of our conversation at opening:

 The Queer Arts Festival runs June 17-29 at the Roundhouse (181 Roundhouse Mews, Vancouver, BC) and various other locations.
 For tickets and to see the entire program offering or more information, visit queerartsfestival.com.